roberiof/currencyConverter/README.md

 Simple project using API restful to consume AwesomeAPI and get currencies values.

 - Technologies used:
---- SASS (Syntactically Awesome Style Sheets) to CSS
---- BABEL to make JS accessible to more devices (mainly the old ones)
+**SASS (Syntactically Awesome Style Sheets) to CSS **BABEL to make JS accessible to more devices (mainly the old ones)

 - Processes used in JS:
---- Using async functions and manipulating promises
---- Modularizing JS with ES Modules
+**Using async functions and manipulating promises **Modularizing JS with ES Modules